guidion-digital/gatr/README.md

 # Usage

 > [!NOTE]
-The `--key-is-contents` flag will make the script treat `--private-key-file` as the string contents of the PEM file, rather than a path to the file.
+The `--key-is-contents` flag will make the script treat `--private-key` as the string contents of the PEM file, rather than a path to the file.

 Either as a module: